-Subsequent annual evaluations will utilize the documents created for the mid-tenure review process in order to evaluate the candidate's progress and the candidate's suitability for annual reappointment.
-The Third Year Review policy and implementation procedure are provided in Appendix D.
+Subsequent annual evaluations will integrate this guidance when evaluating the candidate's progress and the candidate's suitability for annual reappointment.
+The Third Year Review policy is provided in Appendix D.

 Promotion Procedures and Criteria.
 Faculty in the titles assistant professor and associate professor are eligible for promotion to the titles of associate professor and professor, respectively.
 While tenure and promotion review often take place concurrently, these are distinct personnel actions at CUNY (i.e., an individual may be granted tenure without being promoted, and vice versa).